cwoebker/.com/_posts/2012-01-04-ansi-escape-codes.markdown

 Some options include:

 - Bold/Faint
 - Italics
 - Underline
 - Blink
 - Fonts
 - Color
 - Background Color

-## What to do.
+## What to do

     This is going to be really basic for easy formatting.

 I am going to cover SGR, Select Graphic Rendition.
 Initially you need to tell the terminal that you are going to use an ANSI Escape Code.

 - CSI n [;k] m

 So here comes a small python module that implements all of this.